Blighty (TV channel): Identity

 When the channel launched as UKTV People, the idents all featured people depicted from different angles set against a screen split in four, before fading into the stacked UKTV People logo.
-Later in 2007, the idents features a live-action footage where the people are working or having activities (e.g. building site, shopping centre) before a red part moving into the stacked UKTV People logo over a three striped red background.
+In January 2007, new idents were introduced that include a live-action footage where the people are working or having activities (e.g. building site, shopping centre) before a red part moving into the stacked UKTV People logo over a three striped red background.
 This same background also featured on promotions for the channel, both on the channel and across the network.

 When the rebrand to Blighty occurred, a new logo was designed consisting of a brightly coloured Union Flag.
 This is seen on a large scale flying behind the scenes depicted in front.
 These scenes included many people and centred on a number of typically British themes: rain, with large wellies, business men with umbrellas and people camping; sun with beach scenes, and other summer activities; tea, with all methods of making tea celebrated alongside cakes and biscuits and multicultural, featuring foreign dances and Indian food and spices.